Brandon Taylor

 Digital Projects

-I am the founding editor of Early Modern Letters, a TEI-based digital edition of the correspondence of John Chamberlain.
-The project aims to provide a fully encoded, annotated, and publicly accessible corpus of over 240 letters from McClure’s 1939 edition.
-It is designed as both a research resource and an editorial lab for collaborative student contributions.
+I am the founding editor of The Chamberlain Letters, a TEI-based digital edition of the correspondence of John Chamberlain.
+Working from McClure’s 1939 edition, the project encodes and annotates over 240 letters for open access.
+It also serves as a teaching resource—an editorial lab where students contribute to a genuine scholarly project.

 TEI Workflows and Editorial Pedagogy